Top 100 Cyber Security Interview Questions and Answers in 2022

 97) What is Nmap?

-Nmap is a network scanning tools that use the IP packets and used to identify all the devices connected to a network and to deliver information on the operating systems they are running.
+Nmap is a network scanning tool that uses IP packets to identify all the connected devices and deliver information on the operating systems they are running.

 98) What is The Use Of EtterPeak Tool?

-It is a network analysis tools which is used for sniffing packets of network traffic.
+It is a network analysis tool used to sniff packets of network traffic.

 99) What are The Types of Cyber-Attacks?